 CDO's attorney-counselors are available to discuss your career goals and aspirations, provide advice on resumes and cover letters and discuss the job search process.
 Given the small student body, CDO counselors are able to meet individually with every student.
 Counseling is available to you not only as a student, but also as a graduate of the Law School.

-Together Kelly Voight, Marilyn Drees, Akua Akyea and Anna Leach-Proffer offer law students and alumni a full range of legal employment experience.
-Each counselor has areas of concentration: Kelly - private sector; Marilyn - judicial clerkships, Akua - public interest (including post-graduate fellowships) and Anna - alumni and alternative careers.
+Together Kelly Voight, Marilyn Drees, and Akua Akyea offer law students and alumni a full range of legal employment experience.
+Each counselor has areas of concentration: Kelly - private sector; Marilyn - judicial clerkships, and Akua - public interest (including post-graduate fellowships).
 All the counselors, however, are willing and able to work with people who have different career interests, at any stage of their careers.
 In addition to CDO’s attorney counselors, students also have the ability to obtain individual advice from the numerous alumni who visit the law school throughout the year and serve as Mentors-in-Residence.

 Yale Law students and alumni may schedule individual counseling appointments by calling 203-432-1676, emailing email@example.com or by signing up at the CDO reception desk.
 Students are asked to upload their resumes to our Career Management System before the counseling appointment.